-4.4.4.
-Empirical results:
+4.4.3.
+Empirical results

-The first five rows of Table 7 list the average and standard deviation results over the five blind tests on parsing morpheme-sequences without word-boundaries.
+Table 7 lists the average and standard deviation results over the five blind tests on parsing morpheme-sequences without word-boundaries.
 The effect of unknown morphemes clearly shows on these results.
 With 95% of the sentences containing at least one unknown morpheme, contextual syntactic information is a weak means for POS tagging: 80.3% mean-recall and 83.6% mean-precision.
 The same conclusion applies to syntactic (featureless) parsing where only less than half the nodes is completely correct (label and bracket) 46.7% labeled recall and 48.3% labeled precision.
 As expected, in general, it is easier to score better on shorter sentences.
+In a similar experiment we added to the input of the parser special markers of word-boundaries, but this did not result in any significant change in the results.